wyattfry/mini-apps/challenge_3/README.md

 __21:12__ - Clicking was a little tough.
 I just set a click handler to output `click` to console, first tried putting an `onClick={handleClick}` on the Column component, did not work.
 Then I tried putting it on the containing `<div>` in Column.jsx and passing the handler through as a callback function, did not work.
 Then I tried putting it in the cell `<div>`s, and that worked.
 Commit?
 Yes.
 Next step: click a column to play a piece.
 I wonder how to link the Column view to the Board state / model.

 __22:54__ - I think I need to have a dynamically generated board in order for the state changes to properly change the views.
 So I refactored, so that it now dynamically generates the board using `map()`.

+__00:16__ - Click is working.
+Sends column number.
+If I had more time / energy I would implement the playing of a piece.
+I think from here out would be diminishing returns in terms of learning.
+An acceptable place to stop, at least for now.